Amazon SES vs Mailgun - the ultimate guide

 Templates

-Both ESPs allow you to create email templates.
+Both ESPs allow you create email templates.
 Instead of sending an email with the full content, you can use a template and replace certain placeholder strings (generally called tags) in the template with actual data.
 One big advantage of this is that it makes managing email content a lot easier.

 Consider a template with the content: